AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-proof-of-reflection.md

 For the purposes of our hypothetical construction, let's say that L and R do *equal work over equal time*.
 In the current example, that means that the work required to produce either $L_i$ or $R_j$ is the same. *For the sake of this construction, we'll also presume this relationship doesn't change over time*.
 Our constant of conversion is thus: 1 *R Blocks per L Block*.

+\aside{
-NB: we're not that concerned with whether this is a reasonable assumption in the real world or not; right now, we just need a way to convert the work done on each chain into the same units.
+  We're not that concerned with whether this is a reasonable assumption in the real world or not; right now, we just need a way to convert the work done on each chain into the same units.
-(Some methods for doing this will be discussed in \autoref{sec:comparing-chain-work}.)
+  Methods for converting work are discussed in \autoref{sec:comparing-chain-work}.
+}

 Currently, the Chain L network chooses the \`\`heaviest'' (most worked) chain as its common history.
-Chain L calculates the \`\`weight'' of blocks (i.e., how much work went in to them) via an estimation of how many hashes were required -- say these are measured in *double SHA256 hashes*.
-For the purposes of illustration, let's normalize this number to be in terms of *L Blocks* -- instead of *double SHA256 hashes*; that's easy, since each block is worth 1 *L Block* by definition.
-Now, we can also measure the work in *R Blocks*, too (that being: 1 *R Block*).
+Chain L calculates the \`\`weight'' of blocks (i.e., how much work went in to them) via an estimation of how many hashes were required -- e.g., some number of *double SHA256 hashes*.
+For the purposes of illustration, let's convert this number to be in terms of *L Blocks* instead of *double SHA256 hashes*.
+That's easy, since each block is worth 1 *L Block* by definition.
+We can also measure the work of an L block in terms of *R Blocks* (1 \emph{L Block} = 1 \emph{R Block} by the constant of conversion above).

 How can the network choose the heaviest chain?
 Well, a traditional blockchain might use a simple recursive function like \autoref{alg:vanilla-bw}.

 \input{includes/ut/algorithms/vanilla-chainweight.tex}

-Could Chain L incorporate the idea that Chain R had confirmed part of its history?
+Now that we can convert block weights between L blocks and R blocks, could L's \textsc{ChainWeight} algorithm incorporate the idea that Chain R had confirmed part of L's history?
 Could Chain L use this to thwart some types of attack?

+Yes, and we must modify the block-weight calculation so that it accounts for work contributed by Chain R.
+\autoref{alg:refl-1-bw} is such an algorithm.
-Yes, and we must modify the block-weight calculation so that it accounts for work contributed by Chain R. Such an algorithm is described in \autoref{alg:refl-1-bw}.
-Essentially, additional weight is added to a block when it is *the best block* known to Chain R, i.e., according to Chain R it is at the tip of Chain L. Note that this weight is still added if Chain R knows of multiple competing chain-tips.
+Essentially, additional weight is added to a block when it is *the best block* known to Chain R, i.e., when, according to Chain R, it is at the tip of Chain L.
+Note that this weight is still added if Chain R knows of multiple competing chain-tips.

 \input{includes/ut/algorithms/por-chainweight-1.tex}

-\todoDraftOnly{Check this section for LP consistency regarding equal work explanation and WeightOf = ReflectedWeight}

 What is the meaning and impact of this change?